rupalilande73/rupalilande73/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------

 \-
+🧠  I'm learning I’m currently learning Automation Testing using Selenium with JAVA
 * 🌍  I'm based in Ask me about Manual Testing concept like SDLC,STLC,Defect Life Cycle,Jira,Agile, JAVA,Selenium
+* 🤝  I'm open to collaborating on testing
 * ✉️  You can contact me at [rupalivlande2002@gmail.com](mailto:rupalivlande2002@gmail.com)
-* 🧠  I'm learning I’m currently learning Automation Testing using Selenium with JAVA
-* 🤝  I'm open to collaborating on testing

 ### Skills